PyxelM/alucinara/content/phenomena/cloud-gnats.md

 ---
-title: "Cloud Gnats"
+title: Cloud Gnats
 tags:
   - phenomena
   - pseudo-fauna
   - featured
 ---
 ## Overview
 Cloud Gnats are animal-like apparitions made of [alucinariferous](phenomena/alucinara.md) dust.
 They commonly appear as small animals, standing upright with their abdomen tapering off into a wispy tail.
 They retain cohesion through the influence of Alucinara, but diffuse once the energy is unable to sustain cohesion.